arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Open **Package Manager Console**.
 To do so, go to the **Tools** menu.
 Then go to the **Library Package Manager** and click on **Package Manager Console**.

-1. Set **CloudShop** as the default project, and execute the following command to install the **Windows Azure Cache Extension Library (WACEL)** dependency to the project.
+1. Set **CloudShop** as the default project, and execute the following command to install the **Microsoft Azure Cache Extension Library (WACEL)** dependency to the project.

 	````PowerShell
 	Install-Package WACEL